elizaolariu/nimble/packages/nimble-components/src/menu-button/menu-button.spec.md

 ### Use Cases
 - Creating an optional or hidden menu for application interaction which is activated by a button

-### Non-goals
-- Creating a static menu
-- Creating a navigation menu of links

 ### Features
 - Sets appropriate ARIA properties on the associated button and menu, such as aria-haspopup and aria-expanded